EmisPants/Track-and-Field-Fantasy/README.md

 npm run dev

 Then control-click on the URL and it'll open it in your default browser.
 I used ChatGPT to try to make messy code more accessible, and also generate most of the code.
 Once you open it in your browser, it should be pretty intuitive.

+In the data admin tab, you can upload the provided CSV to import all the athletes for the Tokyo 2025 World Championship automatically.